Travel guide

 Low-cost MVNO Often no ~€1.50-3/MB or separate bundle

-How to check your rate before traveling
+How to check your plan before traveling

 Don't rely on what you remember from before 2020: conditions have changed.
-Here are the specific steps to clear up any doubts:
+Here are the specific steps to clear any doubts:

 1. Open your operator's app and look for the roaming or international destinations section.